 For many business owners, just the thought of creating a website can feel overwhelming.
-You could search one of the many freelancing websites and spend countless hours searching through the endless talent, but how would you really know you could trust them, or that they have the experience they quote to be able to deal with the things you need.
+You could search one of the many freelancing websites and spend countless hours searching through the endless talent, but how would you know you could trust them, or that they have the experience they quote to be able to deal with the things you need?
 You might instead consider using a digital agency, but the costs involved can far exceed any budget that you put aside.

 One of the most important things to remember during the process of website development is to create a clean, appealing design.
 A quality design is attractive and easy to read with intuitive navigation.

-A clear understanding of audience involvement and knowing how your audience is important. learns and decisions that your audience make will provide a framework that will impact every part of the website design process.
+A clear understanding of audience involvement and knowing how your audience is important. learns and decisions that your audience makes will provide a framework that will impact every part of the website design process.

 Start mapping out all of the pages that you want to include in your website considering the user experience, As you plan your website.

 That’s not necessarily a bad thing to do, as long as you can match the colour scheme with your brand and message.
 If you’re not happy with your colour choices, you need to sort it out before your launch date.

 Make sure you check and approve all the colours on your site, ensure that you stick with your brand’s colours, and don’t choose any colours that are too extreme.
-Avoid a high contrast colour scheme and colours that don’t work stylistically and functionally with your website’s aesthetics and layout.
+Avoid a high-contrast colour scheme and colours that don’t work stylistically and functionally with your website’s aesthetics and layout.

 Providing mobile-friendliness is one of the most effective ways to keep visitors on websites longer.
-People are more likely to stay on a website that is easy to use and are less likely to leave it, which means for you that a mobile-friendly website reduces your bounce rate.
-Eventually, increasing your chances to get business.
+People are more likely to stay on a website that is easy to use and are less likely to leave it, which means you that a mobile-friendly website reduces your bounce rate.
+Eventually, this increases your chances of getting business.